-5) Tie out interest income per the bank confirmation to the Council's general ledger.
+5) For a minimum of two months, trace any interest income from the bank statement to the Council's cash receipts records.

-Response: Interest Income was completely and accurately traced from the bank statements and the 1099-INT statement to the council's cash receipts records.
+Response: For the months of March and November 2020, interest income traced completely and accurately from the bank statement to the Council's cash receipts records.

-6) For the first and last month of the year, plus two additional months, trace non-mail cash receipts from the receipt book to the bookkeeping records to determine if the receipts were properly recorded.
-In addition, for the same four months, trace bookkeeping entries for the cash receipts to the bank statement to determine if receipts were deposited intact and on a timely basis.
+6) For a minimum of two separate months, trace non-mail cash receipts from the receipt book to the bookkeeping records to determine if the receipts were properly recorded.
+In addition, for the same two months, trace bookkeeping entries for the cash receipts to the bank statement to determine if receipts were deposited intact and on a timely basis.

-Response: For the months of January, May, June, and December, cash receipts were traced from the receipt book completely and accurately to the bookkeeping records and were deposited intact and timely in accordance with the Council's process of making monthly deposits.
+Response: For the months of February and July, cash receipts were traced from the receipt book completely and accurately to the bookkeeping records and were deposited intact and timely in accordance with the Council's process of making monthly deposits.

-7) For approximately 15% of the non-payroll cash disbursements, trace disbursements from the bookkeeping records to the related invoice, bank statement, and canceled check.
+7) For approximately 10% of the non-payroll cash disbursements, trace disbursements from the bookkeeping records to the related invoice, bank statement, and canceled check.

-Response: Thirty-three of 33 expenditures tested were traced from the bookkeeping records to the related invoice, bank statement, and canceled check without exception.
+Response: Nineteen of 19 expenditures tested, traced from the bookkeeping records to the related invoice, bank statement, and canceled check.

-8) For two months, compare the disbursements as recorded in the check register to an entry in the official minutes that approve the disbursements.
+8) For two months, compare the disbursements as recorded in the check register to an entry in the official minutes that approves the disbursements.

-Response: For the months of February and May 2019, disbursements as recorded on the financial statement agreed to an entry in the official minutes that approved the Treasurer's Report.
+Response: For the months of March and July, disbursements as recorded in the check register agreed with an entry in the official minutes that approves the disbursements.

 9) Examine evidence of encumbrances and accounts payable and determine if they have been properly stated in the financial statement as of the end of the year.
 Evidence of encumbrances would include unpaid purchase orders and contracts.
 Evidence of accounts payable would include unpaid invoices and receiving reports.
-In addition, review the approved expenditures per the minutes for the first two months of the subsequent year.

-Response: There were not any encumbrances or accounts payable required to be recorded as of December 31, 2019.
+Response: There were not any encumbrances or accounts payable required to be recorded as of December 31, 2020.